 - Car sales menu with appropriate filters: Option on the website for users to filter the available options based on make and model, price, miles/kilometers driven, etc.

-- A search bar on the website: This makes it easy for customers to check out their preferred options, and thus making navigation easy.
+- A search bar on the website: This makes it easy for customers to check out their preferred options, thus making navigation easy.

 - Offer finance options and EMI calculator: People interested in buying a car will also be on the lookout for finance options.
 Make life easier for them by offering the latter on your website; you can partner up with banks or NBFCs for that.
+An F&I tool should ensure that F&I profit is maximized for online car sales.
+A good automotive digital retailing practice is to decide the monthly payment based on accurate lender rates, value their trade, and later shop for accessory items.

 - Car value calculator: If you also allow your customers the option to sell or trade-in, then adding a car value calculator is a smart decision.
 This will allow people to check the approximate value of their existing car(s) and decide if parting with it is a good decision or not.